dulimarta/spherical-easel/docs/design/index.md

 <<< @/src/models/SEPoint.ts#saveState

 This stores the location of the point and not a pointer to the location which would not change during the move!
-Note that the <span class="method">update</span> method does a topological sort on the directed acyclic graph [Data Structure](/design/#data-structure) so the parents of an object are updated before the object itself.
-Thus the point parents of a one dimensional object are correctly updated before the one ddimensionalobject itself.
+Note that the <span class="method">update</span> method does a topological sort on the directed acyclic graph [Data Structure](/design/#data-structure) (but _only_ if the <span class="class">markKidsOutOfDate()</span> method is called first on the object) so the parents of an object are updated before the object itself.
+Thus the point parents of a one dimensional object are correctly updated before the one ddimensional object itself.
 Therefore it is not necessary to store any information about the object that is not captured by the parent points and will be restored with a <span class="method">update</span> display only method call like

 <<< @/src/eventHandlers/MoveHandler.ts#displayOnlyUpdate